Louie’s Story – Bilateral Hip Dysplasia

-At 8 months it became apparent to his loving family that he was in pain.
-X-rays at their Primary Care Vet showed that Louie had bi-lateral Hip Dysplasia.
+At eight months it became apparent to his loving family that he was in pain.
+X-rays at their local vet showed that Louie had bi-lateral hip dysplasia.
 With our Radiograph Reporting Service, we reviewed the x-rays and an initial treatment plan was devised to try and avoid surgery.
-This included physiotherapy, hydrotherapy and restricted walking… but after 5 months his hips and level of pain had not improved so they were referred to see Noel Fitzpatrick.
+This included physiotherapy, hydrotherapy and restricted walking, but after five months his hips and level of pain had not improved so they were referred to see Professor Noel Fitzpatrick.

 In Jacky’s words

 How we survived the dog having his hips replaced!

 We were told to expect Louie to be taken in on the same day as our appointment with Noel.
 There is a lot of information about the operation itself, but very little information for an owner about what to expect afterwards.
 I hope our experience will help!